Where community feels like family, and church feels like home.

 Offerings can be received during in-person worship, by mail, dropped off at the church office, via electronic banking, or online at the MAKE DONATION button below.

 We are grateful for your continued support as we continue to carry out Zion’s ministry.
-For more information on our online giving option, please review our Online Giving Brochure.
+For more information on our online giving option, please review our Giving Brochure.

 Mark & Kristin Weymeyer